22 Delightful Pumpkin Patches Around Washington State

 The Patch at Jensen Farms – Ellensburg

 Grab a wheelbarrow and head to the pumpkin patch to pick your own pumpkin for the season at The Patch at Jensen Farms.
-For a decade, the family farm has been greeting and welcoming visitors to the pumpkin patch, helping search for the best gourd of the year.
+For over a decade, the family farm has been greeting and welcoming visitors to the pumpkin patch, helping search for the best gourd of the year.

 No pets allowed on the farm.